vjaykrsna/gsconnect-mount-manager/.github/ISSUE_TEMPLATE/bug_report.md

 - Restores original configuration

 **Share the output:**
-Send the link provided by the script, or attach the `~/gsmm-debug.log` file along with your issue
+Send the link provided by the script, or attach the `gmm-debug.log` file along with your issue.

 **Additional context**
 Add any other context about the problem here.